Introduction

 Key People

 The International Public Art Festival brings together a diverse team of artists, organizers, and community facilitators who work collaboratively to create meaningful public art experiences.
+Each brings unique expertise and perspective to the festival's development and execution.

 Alexandre Tilmans